kashi618/ZenZone/writeup/Project WriteUp.md

 **Create an analysis component that can be used to calculate or predict certain information and inform future decisions relating to wellbeing.**
 From the csv file generated in the microbit, a graph can be created for each of the emotions felt by the user.
-This can then be plotted to see the intensity of each of the ewmotins felt by
+This can then be plotted to see the intensity of each of the emotins felt by the user.